Our People

 Chief Executive Officer

 Lisa has been leading the work of CRSA and its predecessor, CRSI, since she instigated its establishment in 2018.
-She began her career as a commercial lawyer and has been working in refugee law and policy for more than a decade with organisations such as the Centre for Policy Development, Save the Children and Refugee Legal.
+She began her career as a commercial lawyer and has been working in refugee law, policy and programs for more than 15 years with organisations such as the Centre for Policy Development, Save the Children and Refugee Legal.
 Lisa is also a Fellow with the Centre for Policy Development and has been a director of a number of refugee-led organisations.
 Lisa holds a Masters in Public and International Law in addition to her BA/LLB(Hons) from the University of Melbourne.
 Lisa is one of the seven members of the Settlement Advisory Council advising the Australian Minister for Immigration, Citizenship and Multicultural Affairs.
 She lives in Melbourne and is the proud mum of three boys.

 Sophie Bosch